Skip to content

 Lush gardens and a cypress labyrinth featured in the movie Perfume: The Story of a Murderer are a welcome relief from the often overwhelming crowds around more popular attractions.

-This less-frequented park is an ideal place to sit and relax with a book or a sketchpad if you’re traveling solo in Spain, or pack a picnic for an afternoon outdoors with friends.
+This less-frequented park is an ideal place to sit and relax with a book or a sketchpad if you’re traveling solo in Barcelona, or pack a picnic for an afternoon outdoors with friends.

 Get Your Shop On Away From The Main Drag

-Another cool place to score unusual vintage clothes and accessories are the Holala stores, with four locations around the city.
+Another cool place to score unusual vintage clothes and accessories are the Holala stores, with two locations around the city.

 Learn To Cook (And Eat) Like A Local Barcelona Cooking